ttsuki/nanojson/README.md

 ```

-### 🌟 Built-in Json serializer extensions
+### 🌟 Built-in json_serializer plug-ins

-The nanojson provides some built-in specializations and helper classes (in `nanojson3.h`).

-The importing functions for STL objects described above are implemented as constructor extensions.
+Some json_serializer are implemented as built-in:

   - built-in `json_serializer` for primitives:
     - map all integral types (except `char`) to `js_integer`